Amityville: Vanishing Point: Plot

 The film opens with the death of a young woman named Margaret East in Amityville, New York.
 Margaret lived in a Bohemian boarding house, and her death is being investigated by Hank Denton, an obnoxious man who is referred to as both a detective and an FBI agent.
 All of Margaret's friends find Denton rude and annoying, except for Sentinel Ernie, who convinces her mother, Aphrodite, the boarding house's owner, to let Denton stay at the Amityville Boarding House, which is being haunted by both a demon and Margaret's ghost.

-Denton repeatedly experiences strange dreams and hallucinations while investigating Margaret's death, and becomes convinced, though without any real evidence, that there is cult that is operating out of the boarding house.
+Denton repeatedly experiences strange dreams and hallucinations while investigating Margaret's death, and becomes convinced, though without any real evidence, that there is a cult that is operating out of the Amityville Boarding House.
 When Sentinel tries to seduce him, Denton attacks her before ejaculating all over the room while staring at a Keith Hernandez baseball card.
 Later, Denton and Brigitta, the lesbian lover of Bermuda, Aphrodite's other daughter, are led to a cemetery by a figure that they presume is Margaret.
 A gravedigger and another resident of the boarding house convince Brigitta to hold a séance, which is attended by Denton.
 Supernatural events that occur during the séance and a dream that she experienced at the same time as Denton inspire Bermuda to try and gain access to the sealed basement of the boarding house (where her aunt was mysteriously found dead years ago) using an Ace of spades card.

 Bermuda is attacked by an unseen presence while in the basement, where she finds a videotape made by Margaret.
 The tape depicts Margaret rambling about how the house protects them and about how they are "the beautiful ones" described by John B. Calhoun.
 A gun-totting Denton barges into the room, interrupts the tape, and leaves with Brigitta.
 Bermuda is terrorized by illusions of an automated hand and giant insect legs, and accidentally bludgeons Sentinel.
 The demon scares Aphrodite and causes her to fall down a flight of stairs, killing her and allowing her ghost to save Brigitta from Denton.
 Denton is garroted by Brigitta while being restrained by Aphrodite's ghost, and dies in the same place as Margaret.
 The film ends with Bermuda and Brigitta reuniting on a train crossing the Manhattan Bridge.